-- Only 29% of people expanding their educational knowledge of a topic did so to help advance their career.
+- Only 29% of people expanding their educational knowledge of a topic did so to help advance their careers.

 - 14% were hoping to get a promotion out of it.

-- One in four people out of work were learning something new with the hopes of starting a new career.
+- One in four people out of work was learning something new with the hopes of starting a new career.

 YouTube was the most popular learning platform, followed by 65% Massive Open Online Courses (MOOCs), and online articles and books.